-On February 29, 2024 Mr. Tomasz Zabost submitted his resignation from the function of the Management Board Member of the Company with immediate effect, without giving reasons for the resignation.
+On 29 February 2024, Mr. Tomasz Zabost stepped down from his position as Member of the Company's Management Board, effective immediately, without providing reasons for his resignation.

 4. 4.1 Powers and competencies of the Management Board

 Pursuant to the Articles of Association, the Management Board manages the Company's affairs and represents the Company, in particular manages the Company's business, manages and dispose of its assets and rights vested in the Company, and adopts resolutions and makes decisions on all matters not reserved for the General Meeting or the Supervisory Board.